-In order for a website to be successful, it should be engaging for users and also uphold your ideals.
+For a website to be successful, it should be engaging for users and also uphold your ideas.

 Many bloggers and businesses alike discover that hybrid websites are a fantastic way to accomplish both of these goals.